irori-ab/helm-coord/readme.md

 ```
 # inspect the helm structure file in the example
-# - notice how we use placeholders both for helm arguments and values file paths
+# - we use placeholders both for helm arguments and values file paths
-# - notice how we bring in a separate profile values file based on a placeholder
+# - path inferred parameters start with '#'
+# - Helm coordinate file parameters start with '$'
-cat examples/helm.struct.jq
+cat examples/coord-files/helm.struct.json

-# inspect how the two helm coordinate files set the params for the placeholders
+# inspect how we specify the Helm coordinate file parameters
-# - notice that each file needs to specify a correct relative path to the struct file
-# - notice how the 'params' define data available for struct placeholders
-# - notice how the 'helm' values can override the ones specified in the struct file
-cat examples/environments/prod/helm.coord.json
+cat examples/coord-files/environments/prod/helm.coord.json
-cat examples/environments/test/helm.coord.json
+cat examples/coord-files/environments/test/helm.coord.json

-# inspect the prod template command
+# infer the prod template command (2 is the coordinate depth)
-./hc.sh examples/environments/prod helm template
+./hc.sh 2 examples/coord-files/environments/prod helm template
-# inspect the test template command
+# infer the test template command
-./hc.sh examples/environments/prod helm template
+./hc.sh 2 examples/coord-files/environments/prod helm template
-# the names of the 'helm' struct section arguments should correspond well to the helm help output
+# the names of the 'helm' struct section arguments should correspond well to the Helm command help output
 # 'helm template -h'

+# you can append any Helm arguments at the end
+./hc.sh 2 examples/coord-files/environments/prod helm template --set replicaCount=10

 # actually inspect the output from template execution
-./hc.sh examples/environments/prod helm-exec template
+./hc.sh 2 examples/coord-files/environments/prod helm-exec template
-./hc.sh examples/environments/test helm-exec template
+./hc.sh 2 examples/coord-files/environments/test helm-exec template

-# if you are satisfied, and dare to ;) then lets install these
+# if you are satisfied, and dare to ;) then lets install these (will use your default kubeconfig)
-./hc.sh examples/environments/prod helm-exec install
+./hc.sh 2 examples/coord-files/environments/prod helm-exec install
-./hc.sh examples/environments/test helm-exec install
+./hc.sh 2 examples/coord-files/environments/test helm-exec install

 # inspect the result
 helm list -n hc-testing-prod